 - Michael Thompson

-“That depends on your definition, Michael.
+“That depends on your definition.
 But growing up I remember how empowered I felt when other people took the time to truly see me.
 I want to do that for others.
-I want them to know that their voice is being heard.
+I want them to know that their voice is heard.
 I want them to know that I see them.
 If that makes me cool, then I’ll take it.”

-Denise and I had been going back and forth for a few weeks trying to find some time to get to know each other.
-When my phone finally rang, I had the 7 questions I wanted to ask her firmly implanted in my head.
+Denise and I had been going back and forth for a few weeks trying to find some time to get to know each other when we first came on each other’s radar.
+When my phone finally rang for our first conversation, I had a list of questions I wanted to ask her directly in front of me.

-An hour later, when we said our good-bye’s, I realized I hadn’t asked Denise any of the questions I’d had in mind.
+An hour later, when we said our goodbyes, I realized I’d only had a chance to ask her one or two.

 True to her intentions, Denise made me feel truly seen.

 Be the most helpful person in the room

 Everywhere we turn we’re told to be confident, stay persistent, and do better.
 That’s one way to look at it.
 But there’s arguably an easier way.

 Be the person who builds other people’s confidence.